freenas/freenas-docs/userguide/preferences.rst

    **not** save that theme!
-Be sure to go back to :menuselection:`Preferences --> Create Custom Theme` , complete any remaining options, and click :guilabel:`Save Custom Theme` to save the current settings as a new theme.
+Be sure to go back to :menuselection:`Preferences --> Create Custom Theme` , complete any remaining options, and click :guilabel:`SAVE CUSTOM THEME` to save the current settings as a new theme.